 Your participation in therapy, including what you say and make during sessions, is confidential.
 Information may only be shared with your signed permission.
-Information may also be shared if I am mandated by law to disclose information or if there is a threat to your or someone else’s safety, in which case we will discuss appropriate steps to take.
+During intake we’ll go through a client agreement that goes into more detail about how your privacy is protected during sessions, your personal information that’s kept on file, information that may be shared if I am mandated by law to disclose information or if there is a threat to your or someone else’s safety.

 If you are 14-18 years of age, you can contact me to attend art therapy without the consent of your parent/guardian (see mature minor policy information below).
 The content of your sessions will remain private unless there is concern for your safety or the safety of others.
 If you’re referred to me by an organization that requires monthly summary reports, we’ll discuss what information you’re comfortable sharing and what the organization needs.